avishkarmaitra04/avishkarmaitra04/README.md

 ---

 ### 💬 Dev Quote
-> “First, solve the problem.
-Then, write the code.” – John Johnson
+> “The best way to predict the future is to invent it.” – Alan Kay